Babies and Toddlers, Pediatric Dentist

 Children should see the dentist every six months, and can begin as early as six months.
 The first visit should be scheduled after the first tooth appears, or by the first birthday.

 “The main purpose of this first visit is to teach parents about their children’s oral health and how to properly care for their children’s teeth, especially if a problem should arise,” says Dr. Nanna.
 “It’s important that you see a dentist who specializes in pediatric dentistry because he or she will understand children’s oral health, growth and development.
-Not only that, but children’s dental specialists will often have offices geared towards ensuring the comfort of children, and will know how to handle your child, even when the child is scared or anxious.”
+Not only that, but children’s dental specialists in Roswell will often have offices geared towards ensuring the comfort of children, and will know how to handle your child, even when the child is scared or anxious.”